Mumbai local train update: Services on these routes to remain affected today

 Harbour line passengers are permitted to travel via Main Line and Western Railway from 10.00 am to 6.00 pm during block period.

-Meanwhile, to carry out maintenance work of tracks, signaling and overhead equipment, a Jumbo Block of five hours will be taken on UP and DOWN FAST lines between Santacruz and Goregaon stations from 10.00 hrs to 15.00 hrs today said Western Railway in a statement.
+Meanwhile, to carry out maintenance work of tracks, signaling and overhead equipment, a Jumbo Block of five hours will be taken on UP and DOWN FAST lines between Borivali and Goregaon stations from 10.00 hrs to 15.00 hrs on Sunday, 23rd January, 2022.

-Meanwhile, to carry out maintenance work of tracks, signaling and overhead equipment, a Jumbo Block of five hours will be taken on UP and DOWN FAST lines between Santacruz and Goregaon stations from 10.00 hrs to 15.00 hrs today said Western Railway in a statement.
+Meanwhile, to carry out maintenance work of tracks, signaling and overhead equipment, a Jumbo Block of five hours will be taken on UP and DOWN FAST lines between Borivali and Goregaon stations from 10.00 hrs to 15.00 hrs on Sunday, 23rd January, 2022.

-During the block period, suburban services will be operated on Slow lines between Santacruz and Goregaon stations.
+According to a press release issued by Western Railway, during the block period, all suburban services will be operated on Slow lines between Borivali and Goregaon stations.
 Some suburban trains will remain cancelled during the block.
+Detailed information to this effect is available with Station Masters.

-During the block period, suburban services will be operated on Slow lines between Santacruz and Goregaon stations.
+According to a press release issued by Western Railway, during the block period, all suburban services will be operated on Slow lines between Borivali and Goregaon stations.
 Some suburban trains will remain cancelled during the block.
+Detailed information to this effect is available with Station Masters.

 Never miss a story!
 Stay connected and informed with Mint.
 Download our App Now!!